Newsletter Subscribe

 HER Bar

-HER Bar’s Tuesday steak night isn’t about white tablecloths or sommelier theatrics—it’s about incredibly good steak at an unbeatable price.
+HER Bar’s Tuesday steak night isn’t about white tablecloths or sommelier theatrics—it’s about delicious steak at an unbeatable price.
 Tucked inside Melbourne’s multi-level HER, this Euro-inspired hotspot delivers a premium O’Connor beef sirloin from Gippsland that’s seared to perfection, deeply flavoured, and served with just the right amount of attitude and bearnaise.
 Pair it with a pre-batched cocktail or a killer glass of wine, and you’re in business.

 270 Lonsdale Street, Melbourne